vrsekdev/vrsekdev-framework/docs/blazor-communication-foundation/readme.md

 To have an insight into the communication, I recommend using JSON serializer for `DEBUG` using `#if` directive.
 See [Custom serializer](#custom-serializer).

 ### Request
-Request contains binding information with binding identifier and value of the arguments.
+Request contains binding information with binding identifier and name and value of the arguments.
+You can use query string to see what method on what contract is being called, but it has only informational value for the developer.
+Internally, `BindingIdentifier` is used.
 ![request](images/json_request.jpg)

 ### Response